Terrell Stewart - Small Business Employee of the Year

 Sadly, just two years after they married, in 2011, David died of cancer.

 Dorothy is not one to dwell on the past or sadness.
-Instead, she enjoys her friends, her job, and living with her nephew, Tony, who is 34 and wheelchair bound due to cerebral palsy.
-She loves watching monster movies, like the Sharknados, Jurassic Park, the Halloween series and Friday the 13th.
+Instead, she enjoys her friends, her job, and living with her nephew, Tony, who is 34 and uses a wheelchair full-time due to cerebral palsy.
+She loves watching monster movies, like Sharknado, Jurassic Park, the Halloween series and Friday the 13th.

 Meet Peter Watts